manifold-systems/manifold/docs/manifold-templates.md

 and tedium involved with reflection and proxies.
 Structural interfaces are also quite powerful when combined with other Manifold features such as Extension methods -- layer a unified API over different, but similar architectures.

-To utilize more of Manifold's features you can replace your `manifold-templates` dependency with `manifold-all`.
+To utilize even more of Manifold's features you can replace your `manifold-templates` dependency with `manifold-all`.
 This change enables type-safe access to other type manifolds such as JSON files, JSON Schema, CSV and more.
 You also gain access to Manifold's provided extension libraries for I/O, Web, and Collections.